 This is the world of The Golden Compass/Northern Lights (and the Lyra's Oxford "Globetrotter" gazetteer, now available here) by Philip Pullman: this work whose richness smote me so hard that it's shaped my own writing.
 The trilogy starts in a parallel world that actually closely resembles Kingsley Amis's The Alteration--a planet mostly ruled by a Catho-Calvinist church drawn from the worst fever dreams of Jack Chick and Dan Brown (though I'd really describe it as the "anti-da Vinci Code": it really expresses a authentic Renaissance spirit).
 The world of HDM has two distinct "feels" to it, a Baroque and a Victorian, and both of them were eras of exploration.
 Technologically there's zeppelins, rifles, polar expeditions, photograms, steamship tours, and science-fictionalized tech like "atomcraft" (so this is partially the IRL 1910 map); and then there's a constant stream of signs and wonders worthy of the now-suppressed world of Willem Blaeu, Guillaume Le Testu, Lopo Homem, Athanasius Kircher, John White, Richard Hakluyt, William Dampier, Walter Raleigh, and even Marco Polo and Mandeville (or Lord Darcy for that matter) so most of the map is based on those of IRL 1700 and 1789.

 The Great Powers that carved up our whole world 1860-1911 are far, far weaker: all the cultures seem on a more equal footing.
 There's enough Skrælings to have some be fanatical agents of the Holy Office, enough Welsh to affect Brytain's spelling, enough zombis for the Oblation Board to buy a whole army of 'em from Benin, and neo-Puritans who're not at all squeamish at manufacturing African clockwork bugs that use demons as both power and AI.
-Muscovy is described as facing constant invasion even though it's reached the Black Sea (Odessa's listed in Lyra's Oxford, and Muscovy lacks any "South Tartars" on the Dnieper): there are tigers (and the wild Lithuanians who worship them) still running around right at the doorsteps of Warsaw and St. Petersburg.
-China, Indonesia/Java, the Netherlands, the Ottoman Empire, and Spain are also weaker, so I gave them protectorates more than vast colonies.
+Muscovy is described as facing constant invasion even though it's reached the Black Sea (Odessa and Novorossisk are listed in Once Upon a Time in the North, and Muscovy isn't described in the map list as having any "South Tartars" on the Dnieper): there are tigers (and the wild Lithuanians who worship them) still running around right at the doorsteps of Warsaw and St. Petersburg.
+China, Indonesia/Java, the Netherlands, the Ottoman Empire, and Castile are also weaker, so I gave them protectorates more than vast colonies.
 Brytain has to share the seas with French, Portuguese, Danish, Austral, and New Danish fleets of comparable strength.
 With less/different techs (and without the leadfoot of global-level inequality on the demographic gas pedal) this world would only have maybe 4 billion on it.

 As in the Baroque vision of the world, there are more species and unconquered cultures than have been left to our world after 1960.
 Pullman's universe has a teeming multiplicity of metaphysics and ontologies: there's Dust-resonant a-bombs (even if the theorists have been hypocritcally sentenced by Canon-Law drumheads), Italian alchemists and conjurers, Christian and Gnostic Christian angelology (Gustav Davidson's Dictionary of Angels is excerpted on the Random House site), zombification, Siberian shamanism, Ugric nature-witchcraft, and a mechanical dark-matter memory theater whose emblems read you as much as you read them.
 These forces, respectively, are shown to hop dimensions, chase you across Europe in a mechanical bug and again across Russia in a Calabi-Yau Merkabah, raise a Nigerian-Cossack combined force of walking dead, control lightning and birds to destroy three blimps in one night, let one prophesy and talk with trees and weasels for a thousand years, and know anything anywhere anytime.
 It all sounds like a world where Atlantis not only never sank, but started training special ops for the Swiss Guard!
 Again, this isn't Pullman throwing in the kitchen sink (well, not until the end of Spyglass), but instead a good picture of the various creatures, peoples, magics, sciences, and marvels discovered or thought possible by the Baroque (Crowley's Ægypt, CS Lewis's Discarded Image, Eco, Borges).